ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 the Kerberos V5 specification at the time did not specify stronger algorithms.
-The NFSv4 specification does not specify REQUIRED algorithms for Kerberos V5, and instead, the implementor is expected to track the evolution of the Kerberos V5 standard if and when stronger algorithms are specified.
+The NFSv4 specification does not specify REQUIRED algorithms for Kerberos V5, and instead, the implementer is expected to track the evolution of the Kerberos V5 standard if and when stronger algorithms are specified.